With Easter around the corner, we have a great excuse to start thinking more about chocolate.

 Easter eggs from Moo Free are all dairy, gluten, wheat, soya and lactose free.
 Vegans and allergy sufferers rejoice!

-This organic, ethically sourced chocolate is award winning.
+These organic, ethically sourced vegan easter eggs are award winning.
 It’s made in the UK and tastes just like the ‘real’ thing.

 The brand also support the local community by funding local projects.
 They also make sure none of their waste goes to landfill.